SciLifeLab & Wallenberg National Program for Data-Driven Life Science

 - Evolution and biodiversity

 Over the years, the program aims to recruit 39 future research leaders as DDLS Fellows and create 210 postdoctoral positions in academia and industry.

-The DDLS Fellows will be recruited to the participating organizations – where KI being one of these, enabling them to utilize the strong local research environments.
+The DDLS Fellows will be recruited to the participating organisations – where KI being one of these, enabling them to utilise the strong local research environments.
 At the same time, they will be connected to the national DDLS program, cultivating a strong, interdisciplinary community of researchers working with the rapidly expanding resources and needs of open data in life sciences.